brbarker/PhysicsStuff/Yo-Yo Exploration/SimpleModel/Step 1/README.md

 <img src="Step1Worked.png" alt="Step 1 Worked" width="40%">

 This is the yo-yo system at $t=0$.
 The *top* image is a general diagram and the *bottom* image is a more mathematical approach to the system.
-This is where the first definitions are made to begin building the kinematic equations.
+This is where the first definitions are made to begin building the equations of motion.

 ## Linear Kinematics
 The yo-yo hasn't started to move yet, so we're free to say